 The houses represented in the book are some of the most incredible spaces I’ve had the pleasure to shoot–many of them are the architects own homes.
 But I felt very relaxed in every house I photographed because of the resident dog, their owners, and perhaps just the way the house was designed.
 I think it’s a combination of all three.

 How much effort went into cleaning fur, hiding ripped toys, and slobbery dog bowls?

 Amazingly, there wasn’t much!
 All of the dogs were very well behaved!
 Although, perhaps the homeowners hid all of these things before I arrived.

 Were there any particularly cheeky dogs or moments on set?

-What can we expect for the Resident Dogs project in the future?
+Can we expect more Resident Dog projects in the future?

-I’ve just launched a website/blog to keep the project going – with new Resident Dogs each week.
+I’ve just launched a website to keep the project going with new Resident Dog each week.
 You can sign up to receive regular updates.
 Down the track there may also be another book, or two, so watch this space.

 Not done with cute photos of dogs?
 We can help.